odysseyindia/odyssey-tours/content/english/tim/itineraries/colonial-bengal/_index.md

           to include during your visit such as spending time exploring Bawali village, taking a cooking lesson to learn about Bengali food, enjoying a boat ride on the Hooghly, or taking part in evening aarti prayers.
-          Alternatively relax by the pool and take advantage of the calming spa facilities.
+          Alternatively, relax by the pool and take advantage of the calming spa facilities.
         date: ''
         etd: ''